 The Adventures of Tintin: The Secret of the Unicorn Review

-Microsoft Xbox 360Also available on Microsoft Xbox 360, Nintendo Wii, PC and Sony PlayStation 3
+Reviewed on Microsoft Xbox 360Also available on Microsoft Xbox 360, Nintendo Wii, PC and Sony PlayStation 3

 First, a bit of back story.
 Tintin discovers a model ship at a street market (the Unicorn of the title), discovers that it holds a secret, and then heads out on a quest to recover the Unicorn's sister ships and solve the mystery.
 That journey takes place across several game modes - platforming, driving, flying and a free roaming third person exploration mode that links some of the sections.